apache/daffodil-vscode/sampleWorkspace/test.md

 ## Breakpoints:

-Breakpoints can be set in the breakpoint gutter of the editor (even before a Mock Debug session was started).
+Breakpoints can be set in the breakpoint gutter of the editor (even before a Daffodil Debug session was started).
-If a Mock Debug session is active, breakpoints are "validated" according these rules:
+If a Daffodil Debug session is active, breakpoints are "validated" according these rules:

 * if a line is empty or starts with `+` we don't allow to set a breakpoint but move the breakpoint down
 * if a line starts with `-` we don't allow to set a breakpoint but move the breakpoint up